astronomer/docs/astro/cloud-ide/use-airflow-operators.md

 description: Learn how to run Airflow operators by creating and configuring operator cells in the Astro Cloud IDE.
 ---

-You can import any Airflow operator available on the Astronomer Registry and run it as part of your Cloud IDE pipeline.
+You can import any Apache Airflow® operator available on the Astronomer Registry and run it as part of your Cloud IDE pipeline.
 In most cases, the Cloud IDE can parse parameters and provides you with a detailed form for configuring the operator.

-## Use Airflow operator cells
+## Use Apache Airflow® operator cells

 1. In the Astro UI, select **Cloud IDE**.